Rewind (2024 film): Release

 Rewind was released on 18 October 2024.

+Streaming rights

+This movie was later released on Lionsgate Play and Amazon Prime Video on 7 March 2025, which is said to be the first Telugu movie to stream on Lionsgate Play making their Telugu debut.

 Reception

 Deccan Chronicle gave a positive review saying that "Rewind is an interesting time travel movie.
 It is an engaging film that makes you want to watch it from start to end without missing a single scene".
 News18 Telugu gave a rating of 3 out of 5 and praised the screenplay.
 NTV rated the film 2.75 out of 5.